imixs/open-bpmn/src/site/markdown/glsp-server/BPMN_EXTENSIONS.md

 To implement a new extension point within Open-BPMN an adaptor has to implement a BPMNExtension and define a new Server Module to register the new Extension.
 Open-BPMN will automatically integrate tne BPMNExtension into the modeling life-cycle and manage to store the new attributes into the .bpmn model file.

-## The BPMNExtension
+## The BPMNElementExtension

-A `BPMNExtension` is a Java interface that need to be implemented to define a new extension point within Open-BPMN .
+A `BPMNElementExtension` is a Java interface that need to be implemented to define a new extension point within Open-BPMN .

-As an adopter you implement a new `org.imixs.openbpmn.BPMNExtension` to describe custom properties in a separate schemata.
+As an adopter you implement a new `org.imixs.openbpmn.BPMNElementExtension` to describe custom properties in a separate schemata.
 The schemata are defined by the JSONForms project.
 This is a very flexible an easy to use extension mechanism.

-The `BPMNExtension` defines the following methods:
+The `BPMNElementExtension` defines the following methods:

 ### getNamespace